Cuisine

 Carpaccio alla Cipriani

-Carpaccio alla Cipriani consists of thinly sliced veal seasoned with a delicate sauce based on mayonnaise and Worcestershire sauce.
+Carpaccio alla Cipriani is a perfect example of how simplicity and quality can create a refined balance: fresh, thinly sliced veal paired with a creamy sauce that combines mayonnaise and Worcestershire sauce.